osama54/Fortinet/Fortimail.md

 ### Transparent Mode: Located on the email path to intercept email traffic transparently for inspection.
 #### No need to chanege the DNS MX or DNAT rules.

+---
+---
+---
+---
+---

+### If I want to forward the email to FortiMail, i have two sets:
+#### 1. relay: this is used to access the external domain
+#### 2. route: this is used to access another mail with internal domain